For as long as I can remember, I have been scared.

 Pharmaceutical drugs, although helpful for many people, are far less of an exact science than most people might expect.

 The reality of someone taking medication for social anxiety looks more like this…

-This being the reality, I decided to overcome my social anxiety without using any pharmaceutical medications.
+This being the reality, I decided to beat my social anxiety without using any medications.
 What you choose to do is up to you.

-Sidenote: Be Careful Using The Word “Cure”
+Side Note: Be Careful Using The Word “Cure”

 It’s human nature to want quick fixes, instant relief, a simple and sure solution to your problem.
-But when it comes to social anxiety, one single cure that works for everyone simply doesn’t exist.
+But when it comes to social anxiety, one single cure that works perfectly for everyone simply doesn’t exist.

 This is why scientists are often confused and bewildered when studying social anxiety.

 For example, the main drugs used to treat social anxiety now are SSRIs (Selective Serotonin Reuptake Inhibitors).
 These drugs supposedly work by increasing the levels of serotonin in your brain.
 The theory was that people who suffer from social anxiety disorder have a low “chemical balance” of serotonin, an important neurotransmitter.

 Yet a recent study has found that the opposite is true!
 People who have social anxiety actually produce too much serotonin in the fear part of the brain, the amygdala.
 This means that all the drugs people have been taking SHOULD have made them feel more anxious, instead of less!